malsapp/react-native-photo-upload/README.md

   import { Image } from 'react-native'
   import PhotoUpload from 'react-native-photo-upload'

+  const imagePickerOptions = {
+      title: 'Select a Photo',
+      cancelButtonTitle: 'Cancel',
+      takePhotoButtonTitle: 'Take Photo…',
+      chooseFromLibraryButtonTitle: 'Choose from Library…',
+      quality: 1.0,
+      allowsEditing: false,
+      permissionDenied: {
+        title: 'Permission denied',
+        text: 'To be able to take pictures with your camera and choose images from your library.',
+        reTryTitle: 're-try',
+        okTitle: 'I\'m sure',
+      }
+  }

   <PhotoUpload
+    imagePickerOptions={imagePickerOptions}
     onPhotoSelect={avatar => {
       if (avatar) {
         console.log('Image base64 string: ', avatar)